 The Companions are provided with an entire wing within Madeline Le Campe’s vast manse.
 A shared common area, comfortably furnished with cushioned chairs and sofas, is decorated with numerous thick rugs laid over the stone floor.
 In one corner, straight-backed seats are arranged around a hardwood table.
 Branching off the room, a pair of short corridors, where private bedchambers, one for each of them, have been prepared.
 Beds sheeted, fires glowing and crackling in hearths.

 Leone leaves them to the comforts of the common area, waving a helpful hand towards yet another stash of expensive wines and liquors neatly arranged behind a bar along one wall.
-Several plates and bowls are set out with fruits and nuts and cheeses.
+Several plates and bowls are set out with fruits and nuts and cheeses and other foodstuffs.

 Scarlet is already pouring a drink for herself, a rich brown liquid that looks like the whiskey from the sitting room they’ve just left.